An Introduction to Cambridge Windsurfing

 Many of our members have never windsurfed before.
 It’s a great sport to learn with a very fast and satisfying learning curve.
 We often run special beginners trips with experienced sailors doing the teaching.
 There will also be lots of people of the same standard as you, so you can learn from and laugh at them as well.

 I’ve been windsurfing for years.
-Is the club advanced enough for me?
+Is Cambridge Windsurfing advanced enough for me?

 Yes.
-We have several keen wave-sailors who are never afraid to break a few bits of kit in the search for a new move.
+We have some keen foiler-sailors.
+We also have keen wave-sailors who are never afraid to break a few bits of kit in the search for a new move.
 But if you know how to forward loop, then can you teach me?
 Seriously, however, we do encourage experienced sailors to help with the teaching of the beginners – it’s good for a laugh and gives you something to do when it’s not windy.

 Do you just windsurf – what about parties?

 What!
 I can’t believe you’re asking.
 We have the most legendary pub evenings known to mankind.
-As well as swaps and curries, there’s the great times we have when we have a weekend away with the other universities.
+As well as swaps and curries, there’s the great times we have when we spend a weekend away with the other universities at an SWA (Student Windsurfing Association) event.

 It sounds expensive.
 How much is it?

 You also get us organising and driving you to great windsurfing locations.
-You will not get your windsurfing cheaper anywhere else!
-As already mentioned, we run Taster Sessions for £15 on the first Saturday and Sunday of the Michaelmas Term and £10 is knocked off your membership fee if you join the Club before the end of October.
-If you want to join or book a Taster Session, just sign up on the Club’s membership management website.
+As already mentioned, we run Taster Sessions for £16 on the first Saturday and Sunday of the Michaelmas Term and £10 is knocked off your membership fee if you join the Club before the end of October.
+If you want to join the Club or book a Taster Session, just sign up on our Join The Club or Book A Taster pages.

 Beyond the membership fees, the only essential costs are for food, drink, travel and event entry fees.
 All the events are very cheap, and are a great chance to escape from Cambridge.
+The Club aims to refund a proportion of the entry fees that windsurfers incur during the year, and there is a small Hardship Fund for special cases of difficulty.
 If you get keen, you may want to purchase some wetsuit boots or a wetsuit.
 This is still not too expensive, and the Club sometimes arranges some bulk buy deals for all you lucky people.

 Okay then, I’m hooked.
-How do I join?
+How do I join Cambridge Windsurfing?

-As already suggested, come and meet us at the Freshers Fair at the Kelsey Kerridge sports centre and Parkers Piece.
-We’ll be the people eating pizza, drinking beer and accosting all the good looking girls/blokes – underneath the CUCrC burgee banner or by the board and rig on Parkers Piece.
+As already suggested, come and meet us at the Sports Fair or the Freshers Fair at the Kelsey Kerridge sports centre and Parkers Piece.
+We’ll be the people eating pizza, drinking beer and accosting all the good looking girls and blokes – underneath the CUCrC burgee banner or by the board and rig on Parkers Piece.

-If you miss us there, then come along to the CUCrC Squash, where we’ll give you lots of free alcohol – yes, free alcohol! – and use various encouraging tactics to get you to join.
-The details are on the Programme page for the Michaelmas term.
+If you miss us there, then come along to the CUCrC Squash, where we’ll give you lots of free alcohol – yes, free alcohol! – and use various encouraging tactics to get you to join (if COVID-19 permits it to be held).

 You’re putting questions in my mouth.
 How can I ask my own question?

-Easy – if you missed asking it at the Freshers Fair or Squash.
+Easy – if you missed asking it at the Sports and Freshers Fairs or at the Squash.
 Just email the Committee (see the Club Officers page).
 The Vice Commodore / Team Captain will usually be able to help the most or know who to ask.